wilsonmar/wilsonmar.github.io/_posts/2016-08-30-easytravel.md

 1. Open <tt><strong>easyTravel - Architecture and Deployments.pptx</strong></tt> (using PowerPoint)

    NOTE: "Compuware" is the name of the company which Dynatrace acquired.

-   What is special about the system is it is designed to exhibit different problem patterns based on specifications in an XML file referenced by programs.

-   EasyTravel is a multi-tier system implemented in a mix of technologies on Windows and Linux machines.
-   It provides the variety of technologies which Dynatrace can trace.

    <a name="MinimalNodes"></a>